stratisco/stratisco.github.io/README.md

-:no_entry: [DEPRECATED]
+> [!WARNING]
+> this repo is no longer maintained

-This website is now hosted on my website https://waterserver.sytes.net/watergames/ where i update it.
+> Additionally this website is now hosted on my website https://waterserver.sytes.net/watergames/ where i update it.

 This repository is for source code and historical purposes only.